A2A (Agent-to-Agent protocol)

 API Gateway

-Network layer that mediates and enforces policy on HTTP/REST API traffic
+SecurityNetwork layer that mediates and enforces policy on HTTP/REST API traffic

 A category of products including Apigee, Kong, AWS API Gateway, and Mulesoft.
 Built for deterministic REST/HTTP API traffic.
 They parse HTTP headers and apply rate limits, authentication, and routing rules.
-Structurally insufficient for agent governance because agent traffic lives in JSON-RPC bodies (MCP and A2A), not HTTP headers, and because policy at the prompt level is semantic, not syntactic.
+Traditional API gateways look at the envelope (HTTP headers); agent governance requires looking at the letter inside (semantic intent within JSON-RPC bodies for MCP and A2A traffic).
+Legacy gateways cannot parse whether an agent is acting outside its permitted boundary, because that decision lives in the prompt-level semantics rather than the syntactic header layer.

 BAA (Business Associate Agreement)

-HIPAA-required contract with any vendor handling PHI
+Compliance FrameworksVendorsHIPAA-required contract with any vendor handling PHI

 A written agreement that a HIPAA-covered entity signs with any vendor (a “business associate”) that will handle Protected Health Information.
 The BAA spells out the vendor’s permitted uses, security obligations, and breach notification duties.
 For AI governance, any AI vendor that will process PHI needs a BAA.
 Most free-tier AI services will not sign one; paid enterprise tiers usually will.